sPHENIX-Collaboration/Singularity/README.md

 ## Option 2: Download sPHENIX build via HTTPS archive

 1. On your local system, install [Singularity v2.5](https://www.sylabs.io/guides/2.5/user-guide/quick_start.html#installation).

-*Note: the current RCF image is built under Singularity v2.5.0.
+    - *Note 1: the current RCF image is built under Singularity v2.5.0.
 Newer version of Singularity may be incompatible to load this image.*
+    - *Note 2: Singularity installation may require host to support local compilation.
+E.g. on Ubuntu, it can be obtained via `sudo apt-get install libtool m4 automake`*

 2. Download this repository: